frc-7419/.github/profile/README.md

   We design, build, and program robots for the FIRST Robotics Competition.
   - **Programming:** Our team uses Java to develop complex behaviors and autonomous routines.
   - **Mechanical Engineering:** We fabricate custom robot parts with CNC machines and manual mills.
-  - **Electrical Engineering:** We integrate control systems, sensors, and pneumatics to bring our robots to life.
+  - **Electrical Engineering:** We integrate control systems, sensors, and more to bring our robots to life.

-- **Mentorship & Outreach:**
-  We believe in sharing knowledge and inspiring future innovators.
-  - **FLL Teams:** QLS MiniBytes, MegaBytes, CloudBots, PoppeBots, HopperBots, 5-G, Creators, and FlashBots.
-  - **FTC Teams:** B.R.O., QLS RaD Team, Control+Q, HotsBots, Glitch, Innovix, and more.
-  - **Special Initiatives:** Our all-girls teams, HotsBots and Innovix, highlight our commitment to diversity in STEM through our Society of Women Engineers chapter.

 ## Our Values